hooroo/query_ar/README.md

 "/api/places?in_group=see_do&nearby_place_id=mamasita&name=museum&sort_by=name&limit=10&offset=0"
 ```

-When our app receives this request, it parses it as a params hash like this:
+When our Rails app receives this request it parses the query string as a params hash, like this:

 ```
 {"in_group"=>"see_do", "nearby_place_id"=>"mamasita", "name"=>"museum", "sort_by"=>"name", "limit"=>10, "offset"=>0}